at the University of Utah

 Regular events

-Monthly lab meeting to foster a consistent place for discussion, collaboration, and feedback.
-Graduate students usually present a “work-in-progress” (grants, data collection tool, conference preparation, qualifying exam materials, paper outlines or drafts) and receive feedback, or graduate students propose a book, article, or topic of discussion related to political ecology.
+Monthly lab meetings to foster a space for discussion, collaboration, and feedback.
+Graduate students can present a “work-in-progress” (grants, data collection tool, conference preparation, qualifying exam materials, paper outlines or drafts) and receive feedback, or graduate students propose a book, article, or topic of discussion related to political ecology for discussion.
 Topics included, for example, political economy of extraction, critical discourse studies, feminist political ecology, food & agriculture, and more.

 Upcoming Events